phpmyadmin/phpmyadmin/faq.rst

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 You just forgot to read the *install.txt* file from the PHP distribution.
-Have a look at the last message in this `bug report
+Have a look at the last message in this `PHP bug report #12061
 <http://bugs.php.net/bug.php?id=12061>`_ from the official PHP bug
 database.